Mater Amabilis™

 Read and narrate the lives of famous Greeks and Romans.
 Proper names can be written on the board or a paper to facilitate narration.

-Lives from Plutarch by McFarland, Pleasant, and Graves (Hillside Education)
+Lives from Plutarch by John McFarland, Pleasant Graves, and Audrey Graves [Amaz][Publisher on Bookshop]

 This accessible translation is perfect for middle and early high school readers.